- The Indigenous Peoples.

 - It is made of pork, veal and beef.
 They use just pork in Montreal.

-- This pie is always part of the Christmas feast (réveillon) of Québécois settlers.
+- This pie is served at Christmas (réveillon) of Québécois settlers.
 (The Great Canadian Cookbook)

-- Authentic tourtiere has cinnamon, clove, allspice and nutmeg.
+- Real tourtiere has cinnamon, clove, allspice and nutmeg.

 Butter tarts (Ontario)